 7 Ways To Stop Overthinking Everything And Relax

-Overthinking can have a huge negative impact on your life.
+Overthinking things can have a huge negative impact on your life.
 The constant thoughts prevent you from having quality sleep that is so necessary for healthy brain function.

 In addition, thinking about something for a long time actually leads you to choose wrong over and over again because you operate from a state of fear, rather than logic.